EloiStree/2023_03_03_HelloNoCodeJamXR/README.md

 Shared code during demo:
 https://github.com/EloiStree/2023_03_03_HelloNoCodeJamXR_LiveCodeHackathon

-Video quick and dirty push:
+Video quick and dirty push live workshop:
 - How to import 3D assets from web : https://youtu.be/1SVNKLKYy20
 - How to create QTE for gun with input system: https://youtu.be/oehcYHrCtDE